-We see year-on-year volatility in the number of deaths as a result of things like the prevalence and timing of outbreaks of flu and different weather conditions.
-In the chart below we show how the number of deaths in England & Wales has varied from year-to-year, in percentage terms, compared to the underlying trend.
+In the chart below we show how the number of deaths in Canada has varied from year-to-year, in percentage terms, compared to the underlying trend.1

-The mortality rate in 2020 was around 13.5% higher than we would have expected at the start of the year, with similar levels of excess mortality in other parts of the United Kingdom.
+The mortality rate in 2020 was around 6.5% higher than we would have expected at the start of the year.
 Even if we go back to the 1960s, 2020 is by far the biggest outlier in terms of excess deaths.
-The nearest comparison is 1963 when the number of deaths was around 4% higher than the underlying trend, caused by an influenza epidemic.
+The excess mortality experienced over 2020 has not been uniform across Canada, with the estimated increase for the Atlantic provinces combined being only around 1-2%, the increase for Québec and Alberta being approximately 8% and the increases for other provinces largely similar to or somewhat lower than the result for Canada as a whole.

 The chart below shows how excess deaths in 2020 varied throughout the year.
-You can clearly see the spike of deaths due to the initial outbreak in March-May.
-After a period of control in the autumn, the number of excess deaths again began to climb towards the end of the year, continuing into 2021.
+You can clearly see the spike of deaths due to the initial outbreak over late March to early June.
+After a period of control during the summer, the number of excess deaths again began to climb through the fall, continuing to the end of the year and into 2021.